uveta/uveta.github.io/source/source/_drafts/asynchronous-job-pattern-the-asp-net-core-mvc-way.md

 disqusId: asynchronous-job-pattern-the-asp-net-core-mvc-way
 ---

-I wanted to talk about a pattern which our project fully embraced, coming from its specific needs.
-It was designed to solve long running operations, using [RESTful approach](http://restalk-patterns.org/long-running-operation-polling.html), but we soon realized it could be used in many other ways.
-As it generalizes the process of submitting request and obtaining response, the pattern can be extended to provide a scalable solution needed by micro-service architecture.
+Let me present a pattern which was used to solved a problem haunting our enterprise application for ages.
+We initially designed it to handle long running operations, using [RESTful approach](http://restalk-patterns.org/long-running-operation-polling.html), but we soon realized it could be used in many other ways.
+As it generalizes the process of submitting requests and obtaining responses, the pattern can be extended to provide a scalable solution, much needed by micro-service architecture.

 <!-- more -->